dwrobel/flatcam/README.md

 - In Gerber isolation changed the UI
 - in Gerber isolation added the option to selectively isolate only certain polygons
 - made some optimizations in FlatCAMGerber.isolate() method
+- updated the 'single' isolation of Gerber polygons to remove the polygon if clicked on it and it is already in the list of single polygons to be isolated

 23.11.2019